-In lieu of elective(s) students may take one four-credit-point project, two four-credit-point projects, or one eight-credit-point project over one, or two, semesters.
+In lieu of elective(s) students may take one 4cp project, two 4cp projects, or one 8cp project over one, or two, semesters.
 In many cases, these projects may be completed over the Christmas or between-semester breaks, if desired.
 Please note that a maximum of eight credit points may be taken as projects.

 A list of projects nominated by various staff members may be viewed on the Suns, by logging in as projects and following the instructions.
-Students should also fill out a Project Registration form, available from the Projects Coordinator, who will answer any enquiries.
+Students should also complete a Project Registration form, available from the Projects Coordinator, who will answer any inquiries.
 Students who have their own ideas for projects may approach relevant staff members to be their supervisors and must also see the Projects Coordinator for approval.
-Enrolment will not be approved without a completed Project Registration form.
+Enrolment will not be allowed without an approved Project Registration form.